-Recruitment, development and assignment of appropriately qualified personnel: One of the key drivers of audit quality is assigning professionals appropriate to the Authority's risks.
-We take great care to assign the right people to the right clients based on a number of factors including their skill set, capacity and relevant

-We have a well developed technical infrastructure across the firm that puts us in a strong position to deal with any emerging issues.
-This includes:

-A national public sector technical director who has responsibility for co-ordinating our response to emerging accounting issues, influencing accounting bodies (such as CIPFA) as well as acting as a sounding board for our auditors.
+Recruitment, development and assignment of appropriately gualified personnel: One of the key drivers of audit quality is assigning professionals appropriate to the Authority's risks.
+We take great Association with care to assign the right people to the right the right clients clients based on a number of factors including their skill set, capacity and relevant experience.
+We have a well developed technical Clear standards Tone at and robust audit infrastructure across the firm that puts us in the top tools a strong position to deal with any emerging issues.
+This includes: Recruitment, - A national public sector technical director development and assignment who has responsibility for co-ordinating our of appropriately qualified response to emerging accounting issues, personnel influencing accounting bodies (such as CIPFA) as well as acting as a sounding board for our auditors.